 Given its steep rise in popularity recently, you’d be excused for wondering, ‘what is mixology?’.
 It’s fast becoming a well-respected and sought-after profession within hospitality, propelling cocktail creativity to the forefront of industry minds.
 Discover the history, definition of mixology, plus our tips on how to become a mixologist…

 What is mixology?

 Mixology is the skill of mixing cocktails with different flavours and methods.
-It uses an almost-scientific approach to making unique craft cocktails.
+It uses an almost-scientific approach when making unique craft cocktails.
 It's an exclusive artform and only those with a deep understanding of flavours, drinks and bartending succeed in it.

 What is a mixologist?

 The meaning of a mixologist is someone who is highly skilled in mixology.
 Mixologists are responsible for crafting revolutionary cocktails and forging a new path within cocktailing.
-A great deal of studying is put into learning this art, as well as practical work.
+A great deal of studying is put into learning this art, as well as the practical work.

 Mixologist vs bartender: What's the difference?

 The difference between a mixologist and bartender lies in the ‘making’ and ‘creating’ of drinks.
 A bartender makes and prepares mixed drinks that the bar has already set.
 A mixologist creates these mixed drinks recipes for the bar, which the bartender then makes.

 Bartenders are also responsible for the more practical aspects of the bar like hygiene, stock and the customers.

 According to cocktail luminary and writer, Gary Regan, "a mixologist will make an amazing cocktail that you will remember that night, whereas a bartender will make an amazing night for you that you will remember forever".
 But this is a more philosophical way to look at the bartender vs mixologist debate.